 As someone mentioned in the comments section, what I eat and drink plays a huge part in the quality of my skin.
 Clean food and water give me a clean complexion while eating processed food, and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.

 Now on to the products I use and why.

-I fill in my brows with small upward strokes and very light hand.
-I use the pen above by Kat Von D in the lightest color they have which is Blonde.
+I fill in my brows with small upward strokes and a very light hand.
+I use the pen above by Kat Von D in the lightest color they have, which is Blonde.

-The next step is a very small amount of eyeshadow applied to make my hooded eyes appear less so.
-I use neutral colors, and I always try to pick up the colors in my own skin, hair, and eyes.
-I never ever match my clothing.
+The next step is a minimal amount of eyeshadow applied to make my hooded eyes appear less so.
+I use neutral colors, and I always try to pick up the colors in my skin, hair, and eyes.
+I never match my clothing.
 Never!
 I blend the color toward the center of my eyelid only.
 I never swoop it out toward my hairline.
-The lightest color always goes in the corners near my nose and then get darker as I approach the outer part of my eyelid.
+The lightest color always goes in the corners near my nose and then gets darker as I approach the outer part of my eyelid.
 I no longer put any highlight color on the brow bone above the crease.

 I apply eyeliner into only the top lash line and slightly above and under the lashes on the waterline.
 I do not apply anything to the lower lash line because that can look very harsh.
-I use a liner pen by Kat Von D, and or liner pencils by Lancome or Neutrogena.
+I use a liner pencil by Beautycounter.
 A few strokes of mascara and the eyes are done.
-My mascara is also by Neutrogena.
+My mascara is also by Beautycounter.
 Other products have made my eyes water and itch, so I do not stray from these trusted products.

 On the rare evenings when I now wear foundation, I start with a little primer around my nose where the pores are large.
 I blend out away from my nose.
 I add a pea-size portion of liquid foundation to my palm and then use the foundation brush to apply only at the center of my face and blend outward.
 A small sponge may be used around my nose and mouth to remove and blend more around my nose and mouth.